AIDS and HIV

 Fig 7.
 Typical course of HIV infection that shows the relationship between the levels of HIV (viral load) and CD4+ T cell counts over the average course of untreated HIV infection.

-AIDS is a disease caused by a retrovirus, called human immunodeficiency virus (HIV), that mainly attacks T-4 cells (which help the production of antibodies) and renders the body's immune system incapable of resisting infection (see Figures 1 and 2).
+AIDS is a disease caused by a retrovirus, called human immunodeficiency virus (HIV), that mainly attacks T-4 cells (which help the production of antibodies) and renders the body's immune system incapable of resisting infection (see Fig 1 and 2).
 The first diagnosis was in New York in 1979.
 In 1983–84 scientists at the Pasteur Institute in France and the National Cancer Institute in the USA isolated HIV as the cause of the disease.

 The virus can remain dormant in infected T-cells for up to 10 years.
 Early symptoms include severe weight loss and fatigue.
 The condition progresses to full-blown AIDS, characterized by secondary infections, neurological damage, and cancers (such as Kaposi's sarcomas and B-cell lymphomas).